 International Champions 2012 - current

-- The 2017 International Brain Bee World Championship will be in Washington D.C., USA, in conjunction with the American Psychological Association Annual Convention.
+- The 2017 International Brain Bee World Championship was held will be in Washington D.C., USA, in conjunction with the American Psychological Association Annual Convention.

 - The 2016 International Brain Bee competition was held in Copenhagen, Denmark hosted by the Federation of European Neuroscience Societies (FENS) 10th Forum of Neuroscience.
 The Champion of the 2016 International Brain Bee was Ana Ghenciulescu from Romania.